Florida State University

 Florida State University is located in Tallahassee, Florida.
 It is a public, 4-year or above institution.

-From Wikipedia: Florida State University (FSU or, more commonly, Florida State) is a public research university in Tallahassee, Florida, United States.
+From Wikipedia: Florida State University (FSU or Florida State) is a public research university in Tallahassee, Florida, United States.
 It is a senior member of the State University System of Florida.
 Chartered in 1851, it is located on Florida’s oldest continuous site of higher education.
-Florida State University comprises 17 separate colleges and 58 centers, facilities, labs, and institutes that offer programs of study, including professional school programs.
+Florida State University maintains 17 colleges, as well as 58 centers, facilities, labs, institutes, and professional training programs.
 In 2023, the university enrolled 43,701 students from all 50 states and 135 countries.
 Florida State is home to Florida’s only national laboratory, the National High Magnetic Field Laboratory, and was instrumental in the commercial development of the anti-cancer drug Taxol.
 Florida State University also operates the John & Mable Ringling Museum of Art, the State Art Museum of Florida and one of the nation’s largest museum/university complexes.
 The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges Commission on Colleges (SACSCOC).
 The university is classified “R1: Doctoral Universities – Very high research activity”.
 The university had research and development (R&D) expenditures of $414 million.
 Per 2022 National Science Foundation data the university ranked 82nd out of 890 evaluated institutions.
 The university has an annual budget of $3 billion and an annual estimated economic impact of $15.5 billion.
 Florida State has a collaborative relationship with the Seminole Tribe of Florida and is allowed to use the name Seminoles and certain imagery.
 FSU’s intercollegiate sports teams, known by their “Florida State Seminoles” nickname, compete in National Collegiate Athletic Association (NCAA) Division I and the Atlantic Coast Conference (ACC).
 Florida State’s varsity teams have won 19 all-time national athletic championships in nine sports.

 Notes